anoyaro84/snakemake_ChIPseq/README.md

 Roughly, the pipeline takes the following steps to produce the outcome:

-- downloading raw data (either bam/fastq files) from the specified locations (local, remote, or GEO) in DataList.csv
+- Downloading raw data (either bam/fastq files) from the specified locations (local, remote, or GEO) in DataList.csv
-- alignment with bwa-mem (in case of fastq files)
+- Alignment with bwa-mem (in case of fastq files)
-- marking duplicate reads with picard
+- Marking duplicate reads with picard
-- removing low-quality reads (retain reads with mapping quality > 20)
+- Removing low-quality reads (retain reads with mapping quality > 20)
-- peak calling with MACS1.4/MACS2/DFilter (can choose which one to use)
+- Peak calling with MACS1.4/MACS2/DFilter (support more than one peak callers)
 - Taking intersection between the peaks

-Note that PeakPairs.csv is used to specify ChIP-seq vs input pair specification, and config.yaml is used for specifiying optional parameters.
+Note that PeakPairs.csv is used to specify ChIP-seq vs input pairs, and config.yaml is used for specifiying optional parameters in softwares.

 ## Installation ##